-34 Soil samples will be analyzed for volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), nitrate, nitrogen, major anions, explosives, and target analyte list (TAL) 35 metals as shown on Table 2.2.
-Soil borings will be sampled continuously using soil core barrels 36 equipped with dedicated liners.
-Following retrieval of the soil core samples from the boreholes, 37 the soil core liner will be extracted from the core barrel and split.
-The VOC sample will be collected 38 39 immediately from the designated sample interval directly from the soil core liner using a dedicated TerraCore[®] sampler or equivalent.
-The remaining soil from the designated sample interval will be 40 transferred to a decontaminated stainless steel bowl and homogenized.
-Samples will then be placed 41 42 in laboratory supplied containers using a stainless steel spoon or disposable plastic spoon.
-Lids will be sealed by labels or custody seals to prevent tampering.
-The sample containers will then be placed into a cooler with ice and cooled to less than or equal to 6 degrees Celsius ($\leq 6^{\circ}$ C).
-A summary of analytical methods, sample containers, preservation, and holding times is included in Table 2.2.
-All sampling equipment, including core barrels, stainless steel spoons and stainless steel bowls, will be decontaminated using detergent and deionized water followed by a rinse with deionized water before each sample is collected.
+Soil borings will be advanced using direct-push drilling methods.
+Soil samples will be collected in clean, decontaminated soil core barrels equipped with dedicated liners.
+Core barrels will be decontaminated before each sample is collected using potable water and detergent followed by a deionized water rinse.
+Prior to advancing each borehole, drill tooling including rods, drive casing, and core barrels will be decontaminated using a high pressure power washer.
+Water generated during decontamination of drill tooling and sampling equipment will be managed as described in metals.
+A summary of analytical methods, sample containers, preservation, and holding times is 1 2 included in Table 2.2.
+Soil borings will be sampled continuously using soil core barrels equipped 3 with dedicated liners.
+Following retrieval of the soil core samples from the boreholes, the soil core liner will be extracted from the core barrel and split.
+The VOC sample will be collected 4 5 immediately from the designated sample interval directly from the soil core liner using a dedicated TerraCore® sampler or equivalent.
+The remaining soil from the designated sample interval will be 6 7 transferred to a decontaminated stainless steel bowl and homogenized.
+Samples will then be placed 8 in laboratory supplied containers using a stainless steel spoon or disposable plastic spoon.
+Lids 9 will be sealed by labels or custody seals to prevent tampering.
+The sample containers will then be placed into a cooler with ice and cooled to less than or equal to 6 degrees Celsius ( $\leq 6$ °C).
+All 10 11 sampling equipment, including core barrels, stainless steel spoons and stainless steel bowls, will be decontaminated using detergent and deionized water followed by a rinse with deionized water 12 13 before each sample is collected.